mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Instruction_Linux_Separate_Building/Rockchip_RV1126_RV1109_Instruction_Linux_Separate_Building_EN.md

 **Overview**

-The document presents the separate compiling kernel U-Boot or Rootfs of Rockchip RV1126/RV1109 Linux SDK, aiming to help engineers get started with RV1126/RV1109 Linux SDK faster.
+The document presents how to build kernel, U-Boot or Rootfs of Rockchip RV1126/RV1109 Linux SDK separately, aiming to help engineers get started with RV1126/RV1109 Linux SDK faster.

-**[NOTICE]: Please update SDK version to V1.3.0 or the latest**
+**[NOTICE]: Please update SDK version to V1.3.0 or the latest version**

 Get the version of SDK: `realpath .repo/manifests/rv1126_rv1109_linux_release.xml`